|

 A letter bank where the minimal set of letters is not included in the base.
 This is most likely to be done because the minimal set will not transpose into a word.
 For example, ONE = princelet, TWO = Peter Principle.

-LETTER BANKLESS (5 6 3 5, *8 *6 8)
+LETTER BANKLESS (5 6 3 5, *8 *6 8) The leaves you picked seem limp and pallid.

 That's no way to build a salad!